greenelab/phenoplier_manuscript/manuscript.md

 On the other hand, the key to interpretability is driven by the annotation of sample metadata.
 New approaches to infer and annotate with structured metadata are promising and can be directly applied to existing data [@doi:10.1101/2021.05.10.443525].
 Rapid improvements in both areas set the stage for latent variable projections to be widely applied to disentangle the genetic basis of complex human phenotypes.
+By providing a new perspective for a mechanistic understanding of statistical associations from TWAS, our method can generate testable hypotheses for the post-GWAS functional characterization of complex diseases, which will likely be an area of great importance in the coming years.

 ## Methods